 This policy also reflects the UK General Medical Council’s rules on publishing confidential clinical material.
 However, the GMC does not insist on separate permission to publish what the GMC calls the “recordings” listed below, provided that, before use, the recordings are effectively anonymised by the removal of any identifying marks.
 Please remove details such as patients' names and dates of birth from images before sending them to us.
 The GMC's list includes:

 Please use our consent form for any image that does need consent to publication or, indeed, for the text of any article that might lead to identification such as a case report, paper, personal view, filler, or letter.
-Please print out the form, add the paper’s title and BMJ number, ask the patient or next of kin to sign the form and then send or fax it to us or scan it and upload it to our online editorial office as a supplemental file to your article.
+Please print out the form, add the paper’s title and reference number, ask the patient or next of kin to sign the form and then scan it and upload it to our online editorial office as a supplemental file to your article.

-We can use an image that has been published before only if it has no copyright or if the copyright holder has given us permission for its use on bmj.com, in the print BMJ and in associated publications such as local editions of the BMJ.
-If you would like to use in a BMJ article an illustration that has already been published elsewhere in a journal or book please ask the publishers to give permission.
-Most will agree as long as the BMJ credits the original publisher, although some will charge you a reproduction fee.
+We can use an image that has been published before only if it has no copyright or if the copyright holder has given us permission for its use on thebmj.com, in the print issue of The BMJ and in associated publications such as local editions of The BMJ.
+If you would like to use in an article in The BMJ an illustration that has already been published elsewhere in a journal or book please ask the publishers to give permission.
+Most will agree, as long as The BMJ credits the original publisher, although some will charge you a reproduction fee.

 If you are using line drawings or tables that have been taken from or adapted from published papers, then you are responsible for getting the publisher's permission to republish or adapt them.
 We would then publish such an image with a legend saying something like "Adapted with permission from...[ref]" or "Reproduced with permission of the American Academy of Sciences from xxx et al[ref]".

 We’re happy to use works of art when appropriate but it can be difficult and expensive for us to publish: copyright clearance is often particularly slow, use may be restricted by limited licences, and some artists will not permit their work to appear on websites.
-Copyright in a literary, dramatic, musical or artistic work (including a photograph) lasts in the UK until 70 years after the death of the author.
+In the UK, copyright in a literary, dramatic, musical, or artistic work (including a photograph) lasts nuntil 70 years after the death of the author.
 Given the complexities of copyright clearance for such artwork, please let us do it and give us plenty of warning if you would like to include such images in your article.

 If you have found or produced pictures or other figures to illustrate your article please submit them to our online office along with your manuscript.